mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 ## Current status

 This branch contains an event-driven reproducer in the simple-camera app and an iOS Harness stress test.
-I have not produced the exact AVFoundation assertion locally yet.
+I have not produced the exact AVFoundation assertion locally or in CI yet.
 The local multi-physical-camera iPhone 15 Pro became locked and SpringBoard denied further launches, while the available iPhone SE 3rd gen ran the repro loop without crashing.
+The first CI iOS Harness run also ran the new 120-cycle repro on a multi-camera iOS Device Farm device without crashing.

 The strongest confirmed root-cause evidence is therefore the original issue stack plus the VisionCamera call ordering below.
 The stack proves `AVCaptureSession.startRunning()` overlapped with AVFoundation's private configuration-commit notification path.
 The exact assertion condition inside `-[AVCaptureOutput attachToFigCaptureSession:]` is private Apple code, so the remaining internal invariant is inferred from the stack, not decompiled source.